Stuycs-K/final-project-10-he-alvin-young-timothy/PRESENTATION.md

 Our program is comprised of an image encoder and generator, which work in conjunction to encode a message within four different color modes and seven different planes.
 By checking our modified images with Stegsolve, we ensured that our program worked properly in realistic situations.
 This involved heavy research into the ways in which Stegsolve treats and attempts to break these forms of encryptions.

-Before running anything, make sure you have Stegsolve installed (get it using this link: https://wiki.bi0s.in/steganography/stegsolve/) in a location you can access
+Before running anything, make sure you have Stegsolve installed (get it [here](https://wiki.bi0s.in/steganography/stegsolve/)) in a location you can access
 - to run stegsolve, open the terminal and navigate to the directory where Stegsolve is installed in
-- then run java -jar Stegsolve.jar and open teh image in the popped up
+- then run ```java -jar Stegsolve.jar``` and open the image in the pop up interface

 Generator: after running, a 400x400 blank white image with text on top is produced

 Encoder: after inserting the image and the text to hide in the image, run to get original.png (the original image), edited.png (the original image with text on top), and hidden.png (the original image with the text hidden in pixels)
-- pressing the key x changes the mode between ENCODE (hides text in the image)and XOR (inverts the image)
+- pressing the key x changes the mode between ENCODE (hides text in the image) and XOR (inverts the image)
 - pressing the keys r, g, b, or a changes the plane color (between RED, GREEN, BLUE, and ALPHA respectively) being encoded and the hidden.png being produced
 - pressing the keys 0 through 7 changes the plane number being
 - pressing ENTER changes the displayed image between origianl.png, edited.png, and hidden.png